The Corso, Manly: Redevelopment

 In 2007 Manly Council lodged an $8 million upgrade of The Corso.
-Vibrant lighting, water fountains, tree plantings, fresh new street furniture palettes, new tiles and the removal of an amphitheatre have been installed at The Corso.
+Vibrant lighting, water fountains, tree plantings, fresh new street furniture palettes, new tiles have been installed at The Corso.
+An open-air performance space ("Manly Corso Amphitheatre") has been removed during the renovations.

 Shopping centres

 Three shopping centres and arcades are located on or close to The Corso: